goodship1/Dynamic-Heuristic-Optimization-in-High-Order--RK-schemes-with-RL-GA-/README.md

     - Residuals are all confirmed to be below 1e-10 (see output in appendix or run `checker.py`)
 - This ensures full transparency and immediate reproducibility of the third-order validity for every scheme in the repo.

+  **4. Coefficients for the schemes that have been found all with raw convergence metrics ODE BRUSS, and PDE BRUSS. are all provided**

 ---

 ## 🏃‍♂️ Quick Start